awsdocs/aws-doc-sdk-examples/kotlin/services/stepfunctions/Readme.md

 - **activityNameSc** - The name of an activity to create for the Scenario test.
 - **stateMachineNameSc** – The name of the state machine to create for the Scenario test.

-You can obtain the JSON file to create a state machine in the following GitHub location.
+You can obtain the JSON file to create a state machine in the following GitHub location:

 https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/resources/sample_files